 What is the project timeline?

 BNSF is currently working on engineering and design work.
-Approved to prepurchase materials, WSDOT was able to accelerate the timeline and construction is scheduled to be complete in summer 2016.
+Approved to prepurchase materials, WSDOT was able to accelerate the timeline and construction was completed in March 2016.

 WSDOT received federal high speed rail funds from the 2009 Recovery and Reinvestment Act, administered by the Federal Railroad Administration (FRA).